Feature

 Inventory Sync

-Prevent overselling across channels
+Prevent overselling across all channels

 Benefits